pina-rs/wasm_solana/crates/memory_wallet/readme.md

 use anyhow::Result;
 use memory_wallet::MemoryWallet;
 use memory_wallet::prelude::*;
+use solana_keypair::Keypair;
 use solana_native_token::sol_str_to_lamports;
-use solana_sdk::pubkey::Pubkey;
-use solana_sdk::signature::Keypair;
+use solana_pubkey::Pubkey;
-use solana_sdk::signature::Signature;
+use solana_signature::Signature;
-use solana_sdk::system_instruction;
+use solana_system_interface::instruction::transfer;
-use solana_sdk::transaction::VersionedTransaction;
+use solana_transaction::versioned::VersionedTransaction;
 use wallet_standard::SolanaSignTransactionProps;
 use wasm_client_solana::DEVNET;
 use wasm_client_solana::SolanaRpcClient;